ikemanet/ikemanet.github.io/_posts/2019/2019-10-26-learning-chinese-spanish-01.md

 you  lunch  want to eat what?
 ```
 <p class="zhcn">/assets/le-sound/zh-cn/what/what-do-you-want-to-eat-for-lunch.aac</p>
+You can also move "Lunch" to the front.
+In Chinese, the conditions usually at the front.
 Here ``呢 ne`` does not have actual meaning, but with this ``呢 ne`` will sound kinder and closer to another side.
 Also it has a feeling express that you really want to know the answer.
 You can use ``呢 ne`` in the end of Wh-questions.

 ## 5 tones